A zero-carbon buildings accelerator with Concordia roots launches in Montreal

 It also presents new challenges for the real estate development sector.
 Innovative solutions will be needed on multiple fronts including energy, construction, zoning and financing.

-Starting this summer, a zero-carbon buildings accelerator with ties to Concordia will provide developers with the tools and resources needed to make the entire industry more sustainable.
+Starting this summer, a zero-carbon buildings accelerator with ties to Concordia will provide developers, at no cost to them, with the tools and resources needed to make the entire industry more sustainable.
 By leveraging the combined expertise of members in various industries, the accelerator aims to multiply low-emissions, climate-resilient construction and renovation projects in Montreal’s commercial and residential areas.

 A rapid zero-carbon transition with tough challenges